Ado1871/TicTacToe-Game/README.md

 - **Replayability:** After a game is over, players are prompted to play again or exit the game.
 - **Input Validation:** The game validates user input for selecting options and making moves on the game board.

+## Requirements

+- **Compiler**: The game was developed and tested with the GCC C++ compiler version 4.9.2.
+It should be compatible with most C++11 compliant compilers.

 ## How to Play

 1. **Start the Game:** Run the compiled executable to start the game.